Many Cancer Patients Use Alternative Medicine, Studies Find

 The use of alternative and natural therapies in cancer care may be considered taboo among conventional medicine, but many cancer patients do not concur, new studies find.

-The newest study comes from Morocco’s University of Marrakesh, where researchers utilized anonymous questionnaires with 400 cancer patients.
+For example, in a study from Morocco’s University of Marrakesh, researchers utilized anonymous questionnaires with 400 cancer patients.
 The researchers found that 71% of the patients were using some sort of alternative therapy behind the backs of their doctors.

 In other words, few of them were discussing their use of alternative therapies with their doctor: Only 5% had discussions with their doctors about their alternative therapies.